 How to Properly Torque Lug Nuts

-Making sure those lug nuts are snug once the wheels go on isn't just lip service.
-It is something crucial to ensure proper safety when operating your Jeep vehicle.
-So, once those wheels are on your Jeep, start by using a good lug wrench like the Gorilla Power Lug Wrench and tighten the first lug to its proper torque (the exact torque for your vehicle can be found in your owners manual).
+Making sure those lug nuts are snug once the wheels attach isn't just lip service.
+It is crucial to ensure proper safety when operating your Jeep.
+So, once those wheels are on, start by using a good lug wrench like the Gorilla Power Lug Wrench and tighten the first lug to its proper torque (the exact torque for your vehicle can be found in your owner's manual).
 Then, move to the lug nut adjacent to the one you tightened.
 Next, move back across the wheel again.
 Follow the pattern shown in the diagram below, working back and forth across the wheel until all lug nuts have been properly torqued.
-If your know your lug size, but do not have an owners manual, you can check our lug nut torque chart for the proper torque setting.
-One thing to keep in mind, do not over torque those lug nuts.
-Make sure you know the proper torque spec for your vehicle as over-torqued lug nuts can shear off and could cause you to lose control of the Jeep.
+If you know your lug size but do not have an owner's manual, you can use our lug nut torque chart to set the proper torque.
+One thing to remember: never over-torque those lugs.
+Make sure you know the proper torque spec for your vehicle, as over-torqued lug nuts can shear off and could cause you to lose control of the Jeep.

 Lug Size Ft/Lbs Torque